-The USDA Ocala National Forest offers free dispersed RV camping at 24 different designated camping areas.
+The USDA Ocala National Forest offers free dispersed RV camping (boondocking) at several different designated camping areas.
 Developed campgrounds are also available with basic facilities.

-East of Eureka in the USDA Ocala National Forest, free primitive RV camping (boondocking) is allowed at the Grassy Pond Recreation Area.
+East of Eureka in the USDA Ocala National Forest, free dispersed RV camping (boondocking) is allowed at the Grassy Pond Recreation Area.

 There are 3 designated areas suitable for RV camping located on the Three Lakes WMA (Wildlife Management Area).
 Fishing, hiking, biking, wildlife viewing, RV camping and more.